 The first, first draft?
 Let’s just say three months.
 (Give or take twelve years.)

 8) What other books would you compare this story to within your genre?

 How do you answer that question without sounding presumptuous and wanky?
-Very well… Several of my early readers mentioned Craig Silvey’s Jasper Jones when they finished my manuscript, which is just lovely thank you very much.
+Very well… Several of my early readers mentioned Craig Silvey’s Jasper Jones.
 I’m a big admirer of A.S.
 King, too, although it’s hard to draw parallels between your own work and that of authors you love.
-Another reference point might be Paul D. Carter’s Eleven Seasons, which read soon after I’d sent my manuscript off.
+Another reference point might be Paul D. Carter’s Eleven Seasons, which I read soon after I’d signed my first contract.
 Lots of parallels there, but drawn from the other side of the story.

 I guess, ultimately, what I think doesn’t matter.
 What do YOU think?
 I’d love to hear from you once you’ve read my book.